dmarx/obsidian_vault/Ohm's Law.md

 - [[Electromagnetic Field Theory]]
 - [[conserved quantities]]

-Ohm's Law is a fundamental principle in [[electrical engineering]] and [[physics]] that describes the relationship between voltage, current, and resistance in an electrical circuit.
+Ohm's Law is a fundamental principle in [[electrical engineering]] and [[Physics]] that describes the relationship between voltage, current, and resistance in an electrical circuit.
 It states that the current ($I$) flowing through a conductor between two points is directly proportional to the voltage ($V$) across the two points and inversely proportional to the resistance ($R$) of the conductor.
 The law is mathematically expressed as:

 $$ V = IR $$